Lector's Notes*

 Among the Christians at Corinth were several factions, each claiming allegiance to its first Christian teacher, or to a particular apostle.
 Paul wants them to rise above these immature rivalries.

-The Theological Background: The last sentence of today's passage is expanded in next Sunday's selection.
+The Theological Background: The last sentence of today's passage is expanded in next Sunday's selection, 1 Corinthians 1:26-31.
 Paul insists that the Corinthians owe their faith not to Paul's own preaching ("not with the wisdom of human eloquence"), nor to their own status (in next week's selection: "not powerful, ... not wise, ... not of noble birth, ... those who count for nothing").
 Paul's point is that if humans are already in some way full (spiritually fulfilled, righteous before God), then the self-emptying of Jesus on the cross is emptied of its meaning, because we didn't really need him.

 Proclaiming It: Express in your voice Paul's exasperation with the factiousness of the Corinthians.
 Sound sarcastic when you repeat Paul's rendition of the Corinthians' statements of misplaced loyalty ("I belong to ...").
 Use your voice to express Paul's indignation when he asks "Is Christ divided?
 Was it Paul who was crucified for you?
 In whose name were you baptized, after all?"